diliu-cmu/liu-portfolio/Critique-by-design.md

 ## Step four: Test the Solution

-Based on the above evaluation, I identified that my audience is a niche, specific people from or living in countries with higher-paid work hours.
+Based on the above evaluation, I identified that my audience is a niche, specifically people from or living in countries with higher-paid work hours.
 I have a few ideas for the solution: 1) I want to make the graph interactive, allowing users to hover for additional information.
 2) I want to make the graph less overwhelming and remove the redundant and unnecessary variables, such as "Sleep."
 3) Since "Sleep" is fairly consistent across countries, I will remove "Sleep" from the visual display and include the average sleep minutes as descriptive information in the subtitle.
 4) Work with different graph types.
 My idea is to create an engaging story for a broad audience, especially for those with less time invested in reading and analyzing but interested in comparing lifestyles.
 So, the graph needs to be familiar and easy to understand.

 ### User Interviews
-User Interview Feedback: Round 1
+#### User Interview Feedback: Round 1
 Student 1

 A question came up about why I selected only three countries.
 I explained these were representative samples chosen for their distinct lifestyles.
 This feedback made me realize I may be making assumptions about the countries rather than accurately reflecting the data.
 To address this, I added a second redesign.
 A world map shows people's average time outside paid work across various regions, aiming to provide a more complete and nuanced view.

-User Interview Feedback: Round 2
+#### User Interview Feedback: Round 2
 Student 2

 Marketing Savvy